New GNS-I results published in Nature Medicine

 Global Scope

-Studies are conducted in multiple countries; any neurology/neurosurgery center around the world can take part.
+Studies are conducted in multiple countries; any neurology or neurosurgery center around the world can take part.
+Over 2,000 collaborators from 84 countries had registered with the network by 2021.

 02